Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Introduction

-I use the proposed method to estimate a teacher value-added model using administrative data on the public schools of New York City.
-This analysis indicates that the choice of the estimator makes a significant difference in policy-related empirical results, and that it is crucial to allow for the fixed effects to vary with time.
+I use the proposed method to estimate a TVA model of public schools of New York City.
 I revisit the policy exercise of releasing the bottom 5\% of teachers according to the estimated fixed effects.
-I find that, relative to the conventional methods, the composition of released teachers changes by 25\% if the proposed method is used and by 58\% if the proposed forecast method is used.
-Moreover, an out-of-sample exercise shows that the average value-added of the teachers released under the forecast method is about 20\% lower compared to the case where the conventional estimator is used.
+I find that, relative to the conventional methods, the composition of released teachers changes by 25\% when using the proposed estimation method and by 58\% when using the proposed forecast method.
+An out-of-sample exercise shows that the average value-added of the teachers released under the forecast method is about 20\% lower compared to the case where the conventional estimator is used.
+Estimates from forecast method are shown to reduce the MSE by 35\%, indicating that the choice of estimator makes a significant difference, and that it is crucial to allow for the value-added to vary with time.